 For those who need a visa to visit mainland China there are many options – applying in Hong Kong is a common one.
 If you plan in to visit Shenzhen only when you are in China, and are travelling from Hong Kong, it is also possible to get a visa on arrival at the land border there.

 The primary benefit of this is convenience.
 It is not cheaper than a normal visa.
 However, it can be processed immediately.
 So you cut out the waiting time typically needed for a China visa as well as the effort involved in going through the process in Hong Kong.

-Eligible passport holders of most countries can get a VOA in Shenzhen: refer to top of post for most accurate list.
+Eligible passport holders of many western countries can get a VOA in Shenzhen: refer to top of post for most accurate list.

 Some may apply for it showing passports with proof that they have been issued Chinese visa before by embassies and consulates, such as Indonesians and Philippines.

 The below is understood to be accurate as of July 19, 2016.